 - Common paths taken by undecided students: The most popular majors which our exploratory students declare include Health Administration, Counseling and Human Services, Early and Primary Education, Community Health Education / Health Promotion, and Communication (CAS).

 - Community Based Learning: Like all other students in PCPS, exploratory students are required to complete community based learning across their four years.
 Those hours are broken down like this:

 |First Year||10||Five hours stem from our annual blessing of the books.
 Students are encouraged to start now in collecting new children's books to donate in the fall.
 The other five hours stems from attending the PCPS lecture and disability conference.|

 *Hours may be less depending on the major which the student eventually pursues.

 Key Resources for Exploratory Students

-Advising Center (MGH 111) - Can discuss program requirements, extracurricular activities, accelerated program, and other academic resources to utilize.
+Advising Center (MGH 111) - You can talk with an advisor about program requirements, extracurricular activities, accelerated program, and other academic resources to utilize.

-Center for Career Development (Betty Rozelle; Csizek Hall) - Can discuss possible career paths, identify strengths and interests, review job materials (resume, cover letter, etc), prep interviews and more.
+Center for Career Development (Ciszek Hall) - You can learn about possible career paths, identify strengths and interests, review job materials (resume, cover letter, etc) and prep for interviews.

 PASS (MGH 4th Floor) - Exploratory student counseling to evaluate ways to identify possible majors of interest and brainstorm avenues to explore.
 Also assists in academic and social support.
-Students are referred by academic advising center.
+Students are referred by the Advising Center.